 In this blog, we cover the high-level differences between two market leaders in the identity space: Okta and Ping.
-Okta is one of the highest-rated vendors in the IDaaS arena, while Ping is considered one of the best SaaS-delivered Access Management packages.
-Both are high up on the list for enterprises seeking to improve their identity & access management capabilities = this blog will help you understand which is the best option for your business.
+Okta is the highest-rated vendor in the IDaaS arena, while Ping is considered one of the best SaaS-delivered Access Management packages.
+Both are high up on the list for enterprises seeking to improve their identity & access management capabilities - this blog will help you understand which is the best option for your business.

 Okta vs Ping Identity: Top Access Management Solutions Leaders 2019